ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 }
 ```

-There are situations where you may do not want to iterate through the database, and in that case you may decide
+There are situations in which you may not want to iterate through the database and in that case, you may decide
 to only use the `next()` operation in the result `stream` and retrieve the first record.
 In such cases, the returned
-result stream will not be closed, and you have to explicitly invoke `close` operation on the
+result stream will not be closed and you have to explicitly invoke the `close` operation on the
-`sql:Client` to release the connection resources and avoid connection leak as shown below.
+`sql:Client` to release the connection resources and avoid a connection leak as shown below.

 ```ballerina
 stream<record{}, sql:Error> resultStream = dbClient->query("SELECT count(*) as " +